Shimano’s SPD and SPD-SL clipless pedals are a popular choice for bike riders across a range of disciplines.

-It’s worth roadies considering buying a set of weatherproof SPD boots and pedals for winter riding, when muddy, wet or icy surfaces are common and there’s more chance of muck being kicked up by your wheels to clog your cleats, or being forced to walk because of road conditions.
+It’s worth roadies considering buying a set of winter SPD boots and pedals for cold and wet riding, when muddy, wet or icy surfaces are common and there’s more chance of muck being kicked up by your wheels to clog your cleats.

 Shimano makes some SPD pedals with a very small surface area, to maximise mud-shedding.
-There are also designs in which there’s more of a platform to the pedal, increasing the size of the interface to the sole of the shoe, upping pedalling efficiency and making it easier to ride with the shoe resting on the pedal without clipping in.
+There are also designs in which there’s more of a platform to the pedal, increasing the size of the interface to the sole of the shoe and making it easier to ride with the shoe resting on the pedal without clipping in.